 Other mould species are less harmful but can still make life miserable.
 Many people are allergic to the spores that mould uses to spread and encountering these spores can result in painful reactions on the skin, eyes, and if inhaled, can provoke asthma attacks.

 The most common cause of mould in bathrooms is condensation.
-If humidity levels are not properly controlled with good ventilation, water vapour can build up in the air, and when it reaches a cold surface such as an exterior wall or window, the vapour condenses into droplets of water.
-This condensation can soak through paint and cause damp patches to develop.
+If humidity levels are not properly controlled with good ventilation, water vapour builds up in the air to the point where the air is saturated and can no longer hold any more moisture.
+When this saturated air drops in temperature - such as when it comes into contact with a cold surface such as an exterior wall or window, the vapour condenses into droplets of water.
+Condensation can soak through paint and cause damp patches to develop.
 These damp patches are the perfect environment for mould to grow.

 Bathrooms should have a good extractor fan fitted that helps remove the humid air after you take a shower or bath, but many homes do not have sufficient ventilation in bathrooms, and as a result, will suffer from condensation.